The New Metal American Express Platinum Business Card Review

 So now when you log in to your account you will be able to use your travel credit to pay for flights (international & domestic, hotels, car hire and cruises) booking through American Express Travel.

-I have also found that this is a very good way to separate business and personal transactions as well as earning 3 points per dollar spent on restaurants.
+I have also found that this is a very good way to separate business and personal transactions.

 Due to the huge range of other benefits that the card offers, I am not going to explore them all, however, I do recommend checking out the Amex site as there you can learn about the more day to day benefits such as 55 Days to Pay, the MYOB data feeds...
 American Express Platinum Business Card